St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 St. John's vs. Fordham BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game between the St. John's Red Storm (6-3) and Fordham Rams (5-5) at Madison Square Garden has a projected final score of 79-67 (according to our computer prediction) in favor of heavily favored St. John's, so expect a lopsided matchup.
-The game will begin at 3:30 PM ET on December 16.
+Saturday's game features the St. John's Red Storm (6-3) and the Fordham Rams (5-5) matching up at Madison Square Garden in what is expected to be a lopsided matchup, with a projected 79-67 win for heavily favored St. John's according to our computer prediction.
+Game time is at 3:30 PM ET on December 16.

-Based on our computer prediction, Fordham projects to cover the 13.5-point spread in its matchup versus St. John's.
-The over/under has been set at 148.5, and the two teams are projected to fall short of that total.
+Based on our computer prediction, Fordham is a good bet to cover the spread, which is listed at 13.5.
+The two teams are projected to come in below the 148.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!